Get Avast One for Android to protect your Wi-Fi with a powerful firewall

 Firewalls filter incoming traffic to block threats to your computer or network.

-If your favorite website has become host to dangerous activity, you’ll want security software that can spot the danger even if your firewall allows the traffic to enter your network.
-Avast Free Antivirus actively scans for telltale signs of malicious activity, and we’re always updating it to stay on top of the latest threats.
+If your favorite website has become host to dangerous activity, you’ll want security software that can spot the danger.
+Avast One features an ironclad firewall that scans for telltale signs of malicious activity, and we’re always updating our threat-detection engine to stay on top of the latest threats.

-Avast Free Antivirus can even flag unusual network activity on its own.
-It can help prevent ransomware attacks on your network and keep malware from getting onto your computer.
-Try Avast Free Antivirus today.
+Avast flags unusual network activity to help prevent ransomware attacks on your network and keep malware from getting onto your computer.
+Try Avast One today.

 Many different things happen when you connect through the internet to another device, such as a web server.
 And unfortunately data breaches can happen at any point during this process — from the code that determines how a page is displayed on a PC or an iPhone, all the way down to the protocol that allows the connection between two machines.